Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

-# Manage definition settings
+# Manage definitions

-The definition of the EDIFACT export messages specifies the definition settings with template engine and the connection to be used, contain the message structure with predefined data as well as the data mapping and the mapping settings.
+The definition of the EDIFACT export messages specifies the following:
+- Definition settings with template engine and the connection to be used
+- Message structure with predefined data
+- Data mapping
+- Mapping settings

 Each EDIFACT export message requires two definitions in the *DataHub Exporter* module:
 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
 It contains general data such as receiver &frasl; sender information and dates.
 - Definition of the line items
     The line items contain the single positions of the message, for example the single items on an invoice.

-You can create a definition setting.
-After you have defined the file settings, the data sources, and the mapping settings, you can activate the definitions setting.
+First you create a definition setting.
+After you have defined the other settings, you can preview and activate the definition.

 ## Create definition settings